 Online Program Overview

-Benefit-cost analysis is a well-established and widely used approach for systematically assessing the impacts of environmental, health, and safety policies and informing decisions.
+Benefit-cost analysis is a well-established and widely used approach for systematically assessing policy impacts and informing decisions.
 It is a required component of the policy development process followed by many government agencies and organizations around the world.

-In this short online program, Lisa A. Robinson, a leading Harvard expert on benefit-cost analysis, will aid you in understanding the benefit-cost analysis framework and its application globally.
-You will learn the methods used for valuing changes in health and longevity, the values recommended for use in high-, middle-, and low-income settings, and the implications of the results.
-Through interactive presentations and extensive discussion, you will develop a deeper understanding of these approaches and of their application.
+In this online program, Lisa A. Robinson, a leading Harvard expert on benefit-cost analysis, will aid you in understanding the basic analytic framework and its application globally.
+You will learn about methods for valuing changes in health and longevity and the estimates recommended for use in high-, middle-, and low-income settings.
+She will be accompanied by experts who will illustrate the application of these methods in several policy areas.
+Through interactive presentations, case studies, and extensive discussion, you will develop a deeper understanding of these approaches and their application.

-You will leave this program understanding the advantages and limitations of benefit-cost analysis, improving your ability to evaluate, interpret, and use the results.
+You will leave this program understanding the advantages and limitations of benefit-cost analysis and improve your ability to evaluate, interpret, and use the results.

 Understanding Policy Trade-Offs: Are the Benefits Worth the Costs?

 Benefit-cost analysis estimates the positive and negative impacts of a policy, clarifying the trade-offs implicit in the policy decision.
-As COVID-19 rages across the globe, benefit-cost analysis has emphasized the core challenge – determining the extent to which saving lives should take precedent over avoiding severe economic damages.
+The core challenge involves assessing the extent to which saving lives and improving health should take precedence over incurring economic damages and other costs, in contexts ranging from pandemic preparedness and response to infrastructure improvements to climate change mitigation and adaptation.

 - Understand the fundamental concepts that underlie benefit-cost analysis and its advantages and limitations